Process architecture

+Processes and Process Systems

 Processes are defined as having inputs, outputs and the energy required to transform inputs to outputs.
-Use of energy during transformation also implies a passage of time: a process takes real time to perform its associated action.
-A process also requires space for input/output objects and transforming objects to exist: a process uses real space.
+The use of energy during transformation also implies a passage of time: a process takes real time to perform its associated action.
+A process also requires space for input/output objects and transforming objects to exist.

 A process system is a specialized system of processes.
 Processes are composed of processes.
 Complex processes are made up of several processes that are in turn made up of several processes.
 This results in an overall structural hierarchy of abstraction.
 If the process system is studied hierarchically, it is easier to understand and manage; therefore, process architecture requires the ability to consider process systems hierarchically.
 Graphical modeling of process architectures is considered by dualistic Petri nets.
 Mathematical consideration of process architectures may be found in CCS and the π-calculus.

+Infrastructure and Suprastructure

 The structure of a process system, or its architecture, can be viewed as a dualistic relationship of its infrastructure and suprastructure.
 The infrastructure describes a process system's component parts and their interactions.
 The suprastructure considers the super system of which the process system is a part.
-(Suprastructure should not be confused with superstructure, which is actually part of the infrastructure built for (external) support.)
+(Suprastructure should not be confused with superstructure, which is actually part of the infrastructure built for (external) support.
 As one traverses the process architecture from one level of abstraction to the next, infrastructure becomes the basis for suprastructure and vice versa as one looks within a system or without.

+Requirements

 Requirements for a process system are derived at every hierarchical level.
 Black-box requirements for a system come from its suprastructure.
 Customer requirements are black-box requirements near, if not at, the top of a process architecture's hierarchy.
 White-box requirements, such as engineering rules, programming syntax, etc., come from the process system's infrastructure.